-With a mature height of 4-5 feet and spread of 2 feet, this vigorous grower should be planted in full sun.
+With a mature height of four to five feet and spread of two feet, this vigorous grower should be planted in full sun.
 Also be sure to plant in well-draining soil, as ‘Joan J’ is susceptible to root rot.

 Self-pollinating and very cold hardy, you’ll get even bigger harvests if you plant it with another cultivar, such as ‘Polka.’

 A hardy cultivar with few thorns, ‘Polka’ reaches a mature height of four to six feet with a spread of one to two feet, and abundant yields.